MasaoFujii/pg_cheat_funcs/README.md

 like the length of original data is always stored in it.
 The bytea data that this function returns needs to be decompressed by using pg_lz_decompress() to obtain the original text data.
+This function is available only in PostgreSQL 9.5 or later.

 ### bytea pglz_compress_bytea(bytea)
 Create and return a compressed version of bytea data.